Leekao/BizzaboAssignment/README.md

 # K8S (Local)
-* In order to use k8s You'll need to change `k8s/grafana.yml` and fix the absolute path to fit yours
+* In order to use k8s You'll need to change `k8s/grafana.yml` and fix the absolute path to fit your path, ABSOLUTE path only!
-* After the path was fixed run `kubectl apply -f k8s` from the project root folder
+* Run `kubectl apply -f k8s` from the project root folder
 * Access any of the services using the nodePorts (type `kubectl get services` for a list of the services, under `PORTS` you'll see the nodePort, the schema is `[internal port]:[node port]/TCP`)
+* The Bizzabo web app is available on port 80 or on the node port of the nginx

 # Slack Notification
 For the Slack notification to work you must supply a URL from slack to be the notification target, edit the file `/grafana/provisioning/notifiers.yml` and change `YOUR_SLACK_WEBHOOK_URL` to the actual URL.

 # When Implementing For Production
 * The mounts for Grafana needs to change from hostPath to a persistent volume claim
-* The services that are external need to change to load balancer or Ingress
+* The services and the nginx should be replaced by ingress controller and ingress